 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Bike riding isn’t just great exercise, it’s an ideal way to enjoy the great outdoors at the same time.
 That’s especially true if you venture away from busy city and residential streets and head off to more scenic trails.
 But if you’re going to ride on unpaved roads, you have to make sure that your bike is built for it, which is why it’s so important to invest in a good women’s mountain bike.

 A mountain bike is meant for off-road cycling, so it can handle uneven ground, such as dirt, gravel, mud, or even snow-covered trails.
 But with so many options to choose from, finding the right women’s mountain bike for your needs can be a serious challenge.
-You have to decide on the right type, frame, suspension, brakes, and other features to make sure that the bike you choose will hold up to your riding routine.
+You have to decide on the right type, frame, suspension, brakes, and other features to make sure that the bicycle you choose will hold up to your riding routine.

 There actually aren’t many differences between men’s and women’s mountain bikes.
 Both usually offer the same type of construction and features, so, in many ways, the bikes are interchangeable.
 However, there are a few key reasons why a woman may prefer a women’s mountain bike to a men’s mountain bike.